-Though wood-and-canvas canoes look great and paddle even better, few people have bothered to build them since the early 20th century.
+Though wood-canvas canoes look great and paddle even better, few people have bothered to build them since the early 20th century.
 They’re not all that easy to build, and lighter, stronger materials have only become more readily available.
 Even fewer people take them on long expeditions.
 Ten bullheaded counselors from Vermont’s Keewaydin Dunmore camp are looking to buck both those trends, though.
 They’ve already built five 17-foot, wood-canvas canoes, and, as soon as the ice melts this spring, they plan to paddle and portage them 1,200 miles from the century-old camp on Lake Dunmore in central Vermont to Ontario’s Hudson Bay.
 The trip will raise money to help underprivileged kids attend the historic camp steeped in canoe-tripping tradition.
 Three months of hard portages should also give the adventurers plenty of time to reflect on their choice of craft.
 For now, Tom Bloch and his crew of fellow counselors are ready to revel in hundreds of hours of trial and error, learning this nearly forgotten art of canoe building.

 1. Creating the mold: Before you build the canoe, you need a form to bend the ribs around and shape the hull.
 The Keewaydin crew made its own metal-clad wooden armature, or mold.
 Then, the start of the canoe itself: bending the white cedar keel and gunwales onto the frame.